Wells Lifeboat RNLI Lifeboats Wells Norfolk UK

 Shop Opening Times

-Our shop, visitor information centre and public viewing gallery are open weekends from Friday to Monday and some extra weekdays from 10-4.
-In good weather, the main boathouse doors may also be open to view the all-weather lifeboat.
+Our shop and viewing gallery are normally open weekends from Friday to Monday 10-4 along with extra days in the holidays and whenever we can.
+In good weather, the main boathouse doors may also be open to view the all-weather lifeboat from the front.
 See below for latest times or our visits page for more information.

 The shop is open!